 Volunteering with La Plata Youth Services offers you the opportunity to make a difference in your community by positively affecting the lives of at-risk youth.
 LPYS serves youth in Durango, Bayfield, and Ignacio, as well as surrounding rural areas in La Plata County.
 We are a small organization, which allows us to be flexible with each individual that walks through our doors.
 If you have an interest or prior experience working with youth or youth “at-risk”, we may have a place for you!

 La Plata Youth Services motivates students in La Plata County and surrounding schools to assist in achieving their academic potential.
 Each student will receive one-on-one instruction in each of their academic subjects.
+This program will continue in the summer for youth who need constant practice.

 - Our tutoring program is aimed at helping students fully comprehend the things they learn.